Brettell Lane railway station: Accident

+Closure

-British Rail closed the station pre-Beeching in 1962.
+British Railways closed the station pre-Beeching in 1962.

 Two railways/routes served the station - originally the OW&WR and the South Staffordshire Railway, which later became the Great Western Railway and London, Midland and Scottish Railway (through amalgamation of the London and North Western Railway) respectively.

-Today's usage

-Today, only freight trains pass through the former site of the station, for access to the now declining Moor Lane Goods Yard a few hundred yards away on its own spur line.
-The station has been largely built over with a factory and several warehouses on one side and fenced off on the other.

 Its usage has declined further since the early 1990s, with the closure of the line between Round Oak and Walsall in 1993 and the branch to Pensnett a year later.

 A signal box situated in the vicinity of the station was burnt down by arsonists in 2003, and was replaced by a ground frame.

-Imagery of the station
+The site today

+Only freight trains pass through the former site of the station, for access to the now declining Moor Lane Goods Yard a few hundred yards away on its own spur line.

+The station has been largely built over, with a factory and several warehouses on one side and fenced off on the other.

 Kingswinford Junction

 Kingswinford Junction is a railway junction on the old Oxford-Worcester-Wolverhampton Line (OWW), which allows trains to diverge on to the Wombourne Branch Line.
-It is located north of Brettell Lane railway station, just before the line passes through Moor Lane Goods Yard.
+It is located north of Brettell Lane station, just before the line passes through Moor Lane Goods Yard.